peachey2k2/cheys-background-addon/README.md

 ![image](https://github.com/peachey2k2/cheys-background-addon/assets/100072467/fe1286ab-337e-456c-9a2d-4d7a482f399c)

 # Installation
-Either clone this repository or download it as zip, then put the `cba` folder into your `res://addons/` folder.
-If you don't have an `addons` folder, you can create it yourself.

-You can also download it from the [asset library](https://godotengine.org/asset-library/asset/2933), which you can also use within the editor.
+You can download it from the [asset library](https://godotengine.org/asset-library/asset/2933), which you can also use within the editor.

+Then enable the plugin from `Project > Project Settings > Plugins`.
+It will probably freeze for a couple seconds.
+That's intended.

-# Usage
+# Configuration
 Simply go to `Project > Tools > Backgrounds`.
 That should open up the configuration window.

+All the configuration is stored in `addons/cba/config.json`.

 > [!NOTE]
 > Changing the UI color might freeze your editor for a second or two.
 Don't worry, that's normal.
 Godot just takes time to refresh all the theming.